-There’s a significant amount of effort put in by the club in to developing racing generally with some focus on our women.
-Those that have been working hard, largely behind the scenes, I am sure would of been proud therefore to see Nicole take the win – she was prepared to have a go and pulled the win off bravely – and the oozing camaraderie demonstrated throughout by all!
-In contrast to the focus and aggression in the men’s div 1, some of the early stages of the race looked a little pedestrian as they lapped pass – or was it that all thought it would only be the last 400m that counted?
+There’s a significant amount of effort expended by the club in to developing racing generally with some focus on our women.
+Those that have been working hard, largely behind the scenes, I am sure would have been proud therefore to see Nicole take the win – she was prepared to have a go and pulled the win off bravely – and the oozing camaraderie demonstrated throughout by all!
+In contrast to the focus and aggression in the men’s div 1, some of the early stages of the race looked a little pedestrian as they lapped passed – or was it that all thought it would only be the last 400m that counted?
 Perhaps so as it was only Nicole that was able to kick away early with our superwomen Georgie Kate-Rose and Anna Booth in very close sprint for the minors.

 Div 2 Women – Div 3 Women

 Much like the men’s race, division 2 was tightly held all the way to the finishing straight with the 3 place-getters away.
 In the end it was Taryn Cornell who kicked away in the straight leading in Rose Vassel and Victoria McNeill.
 And with rolling up of some competitors, Jane Ritchard was our Div 3 Champion.

 Jesse Coyle!
 Jesse Coyle!
 Jesse Coyle!